theocjr/social-media-forensics/README.md

 #### Dataset Pre-Processing

 The `dataset_pre_processing` directory contains code to act over the dataset in order to prepare it to be run by code located in `classification` directory.
 All the code are optional except `ngrams_generator.py` that must be run before triggering the classifiers.
 The idea is to invoke these scripts in a pipeline version, with flexibility to choose which scripts to run with the desired options.
+In this pipeline, the output data of a step is the input data of the next (no operation is done over the input data in any code).
 Different invocation orders can be chosen but a common one is:

 1. `filter_retweets_few_words.py`
 2. `filter_language_by_tweet.py`